andrew/ultimate-awesome/README.md

 - [awesome-qt](https://github.com/lichuang/awesome-qt) - Collect awesome qt resource.
 - [awesome](https://github.com/longshihui/awesome) - This project record and sort my GitHub star.
 - [awesome-segmentation-and-graph-method](https://github.com/LQY404/awesome-segmentation-and-graph-method) - This is a repository of the segmentation method and graph method.
 In the segmentation part, the instance, sematic, panoptic and referring segmentation are included.
 In the graph part, the representation learning, clustering and so on methods are included.
 We will update continue.
-- [awesome-lume](https://github.com/lumeland/awesome-lume) - A collection of interesting plugins, articles and links for Lume SSG.
 - [awesome-luooooob](https://github.com/luooooob/awesome-luooooob) - A collection of awesome things for me.
 - [awesome-azure-devops](https://github.com/martcus/awesome-azure-devops) - A curated list of awesome resource for azure devops.
 - [awesome-awesomeness](https://github.com/mattjtodd/awesome-awesomeness) - A curated list of awesomeness.